uakbr/Azure2GCPLogify/README.md

 ### 1. Infrastructure Deployment

-We use Terraform to provision the necessary Azure Storage resources.
+We use Terraform to provision the necessary Azure Storage resources, including the Table Storage for state.

 ```bash
 cd infra/terraform